frePPLe/frepple/doc/modeling-wizard/common-modeling-mistakes.rst

   - | In the log file you find a message "no free capacity slot found".

 Correction:

-  Apply one of these:
+  Apply one of these solutions:

   - | Change the maximum calendar to reflect only the real changes in the resource size.
-    | Don't use the maximum calendar to reflect the working hours of the resource.
+Don't use the maximum calendar to reflect the working hours of the resource.
       Instead, use an availability calendar on the resources.
-    | In many models this means that you can leave the maximum calendar blank
-      on your resources.
+In many models this means that you can leave the maximum calendar blank on your resources.
-  - | In case you still need or want a maximum calendar withe 0-size periods, make sure all your manufacturing orders fit between the 0-size periods.
+  - | In case you still need or want a maximum calendar with 0-size periods, make sure all your manufacturing orders fit between the 0-size periods.
-    | You can use the "operation.size maximum" field to assure this.
+    | You can use the "operation.size maximum" field to break up large
+      manufacturing orders into smaller ones.

-  | This problem is ca)used by the fact that frepple doesn't allow a manufacturing
+  | This problem is caused by the fact that frepple doesn't allow a manufacturing
     order to be planned over a period where the size is 0.
   | E.g. If the resource size is 0 every weekday between 18:00 and 24:00, we will
     not be able to find any time slot for a manufacturing order that takes more